AguaClara/ram_pump/FabricationManual.md

 Please do not delete my comments.
 On the next submission I will use them to see if the issues were addressed and then I will delete them.
 If you disagree with a comment, just add your own underneath it.
 </div>

-*The goal of the Ram Pump subteam is to optimize the hydraulic ram pump in order to pump clean water into electricity- free plumbing of a water treatment plant, for use in the chemical dosing system as well as sinks and toilets.*
+*The goal of the Ram Pump subteam is to optimize the hydraulic ram pump, which pumps clean water through the plumbing system of an AguaClara water treatment plant.
+The plumbing system provides treated water for use in the chemical dosing system as well as sinks and toilets, and would save operators time and energy transporting treated water up by hand.
+The ram pump system is entirely electricity- free.*

 <div class="alert alert-block alert-danger">
 Potentially a run-on sentence?
 Consider a phrase other than "electricity-free plumbing"